See the Ball Better in 16 Steps

 Baseball and Fastpitch Softball

-16 Steps to See the Ball Better article is excerpted from our new drills book The Ultimate Hitting Training Guide (click for 140 functional drills containing over 500 individual mini-goals).
+The See the Ball Better in 16 Steps article is excerpted from our new drills book The Ultimate Hitting Training Guide (click for 140 functional drills containing over 500 individual mini-goals).

 Typically, seeing the ball is the first skill taught.
 Then, it is the first thing kids forget as soon as the game begins!
 The young hitter looks up early, before contact, to see where the ball goes.
 Even experienced hitters sometimes push improvements in vision to the back burner.
 Hitters become focused on all sorts of things, thinking that seeing the ball is too basic.
 But the fact remains, vision abilities often separate the great hitters from the good hitters.

 Here is the table of contents for how to see the ball better when hitting:

 Seeing the ball well is the ability to see clearly.
 To recognize what you’re seeing.
 To track what you’re seeing.
 Then to relay information to the brain, which signals the body how to react to the pitch.

 The hitter identifies three facets of ball flight: first, the pitch’s location, then the pitch’s speed, and finally, the ball’s rotation/spin.

 To do this most effectively, the hitter sees the ball out of the pitcher’s hand.
 And then directs their gaze to track ahead of the ball all the way to contact.

 Benefits of Seeing the Ball